Maine School Administrative Unit #31

 D. Parents should be actively involved in the process of preventing and resolving disciplinary problems at school.

-Teachers are authorized to make and enforce rules for effective classroom management and to foster appropriate student behavior, subject to the direction and approval by the Principal/ designee.
+Teachers are authorized to make and enforce rules for effective classroom management and to foster appropriate student behavior, subject to the direction and approval by the building principal/designee.

 Legal Reference: 17-A MRSA § 106